nikolovlazar/flashcards/README.md

 # Flashcards 🧠

 Flashcards is a simple CRUD app that allows users to create their own flashcards and categories, and lets them practice by showing them the cards.
-This project is part of a workshop I'm doing at [Sentry.io](https://sentry.io/welcome).
+This project is part of a workshop we're doing at [Sentry.io](https://sentry.io/welcome).

 ## Getting started
 - `npm install`